 Many botanical gardens and arboretums have fascinating exhibits and trails.
 Numerous state, city parks or forests also include interesting features and exhibits.
 Don’t forget hiking in the woods, rollerblading through a park, biking, flying a kite or picnicking.

-6. Summer Fun in Lakes and Pools
+6. Fun in Lakes and Pools

 Maybe you’re partial to spending summers by the water.
 Try boating at an urban lake, waterskiing or just riding with a friend who has a boat, camping, or hosting barbecues with juicy corn on the cob and watermelon.